yuvalmGS/gigaspaces-wiki-jekyll/xap97/cpp-api-usage-example.markdown

 {%endhighlight%}

+{% info %}
-{% infosign %} The API Usage Example can work with any given space simply by providing the space URL as an argument.
+The API Usage Example can work with any given space simply by providing the space URL as an argument.
 To do so change the project Command Arguments and specify the space URL string.
 For example, `jini://localhost/*/mySpace`.
+{%endinfo%}